rahul-thakoor/kws/uses_ssh/uses_ssh.md

 - Dynamic Port Forwarding

 ### Local Port Forwarding
-Local Port Forwarding is tne most common type of tunneling used.
+Local Port Forwarding is the most common type of tunneling used.
 It allows you to connect to another server from your local machine.
 This is commonly used to bypass certain firewall rules.

 For example, let's assume that `supinfo.com` is blocked on our local network.
 We could create a tunnel through another server on another network then access it locally.